croaky/blog/articles/north-star-metric.md

 and new teams
 by their corresponding goals.

-## Data generates the necessary questions
+## Data leads to the next question

 The bottom chart
 and our current progress